Pers8/obsidian-files/IB/English.md

 If analysing visual texts, pay attention to the visual elements such as images, colors, layout and design.
 These can come with cultural meanings and messages.

 7. Evaluate stereotypes and bias
 Assess whether the text perpetuate stereotypes and biases relative to culture, ethnicity, gender or other social factors.
-Analyse how  these stereotypes reflect these cultural norms
+Analyse how  these stereotypes reflect these cultural norms.

 8. Explore cultural norms and values
 Identify and analyse cultural norms and values reflected in the text.
-And consider how the text promotes reinforce and challenge these norms
+And consider how the text promotes reinforce and challenge these norms.

+9. Analyse the impact
+Consider the impact